Oberon Zell-Ravenheart: Green Egg

-As the creator and original editor of the Neopagan magazine Green Egg in 1968, Zell-Ravenheart was an early popularizer of the term "Neo-Pagan".
+As the creator and original editor of the NeoPagan magazine Green Egg in 1968, Zell was an early popularizer of the term "Neo-Pagan".
 When Green Egg began publishing as a spirit-duplicated newsletter, Zell used the term "Neo-Pagan" to describe the new religious movement he was helping to create.
 Green Egg later grew to be a semi-glossy magazine with international distribution and, in an era before the Internet, its letters column provided a widely distributed public forum for discussion and networking.
-Green Egg is currently published as an online magazine, edited by Rev. Alder Moonoak.
+Green Egg is currently published as an online magazine, edited by Katrina Rasbold.

 Grey School of Wizardry

-He is a founder and the current Headmaster of the Grey School of Wizardry, an online school specializing in the teaching of a wide range of esoteric magic.
+Oberon is the founder and Headmaster Emeretus of the Grey School of Wizardry, an online school specializing in the teaching of a wide range of ancient wisdom and esoteric magic.
+In November 2022 he passed the title and mantle of Headmaster to his protege, Nicholas Kingsley.
+Zell continues to teach in the School, and remains President of the Board of Directors.

 The Grey School incorporated on March 14, 2005 as a non-profit educational institution in the State of California.
-The school grew from lessons originally created by the Grey Council, a team of two dozen practitioners, who with Zell-Ravenheart, wrote the Grimoire for the Apprentice Wizard and later the Companion for the Apprentice Wizard.
-While initially conceived for ages 11–17, the school accepts adult students.
+The school grew from lessons originally created by the Grey Council, a team of two dozen practitioners, who with Zell, wrote the Grimoire for the Apprentice Wizard and later the Companion for the Apprentice Wizard.
+While initially conceived for ages 11–17, the school currently has mostly adult students.
 The school comprises sixteen departments of study, various clubs and organizations, a forum area, a prefect/captain system, opportunities for awards and merits and a house/lodge system for adults and youths in which they can communicate directly with each other.
-Youth (under 18) students are sorted into four houses: Sylphs, Salamanders, Undines, and Gnomes.
+Youth (under 18) students are grouped into the house of Psyche.
 Adult (18+) students are sorted into four lodges: Society of the Four Winds, Order of the Dancing Flames, Coterie of the Flowing Waters, and Circle of the Standing Stones.

 Speaker and teacher

-Zell-Ravenheart regularly presents workshops, lectures, and ceremonies at Neopagan and New Age events, as well as at science fiction conventions and renaissance fairs.
-He and his late wife Morning Glory have appeared at more than 20 Starwood Festivals and WinterStar Symposiums over a quarter century, and maintained a Church of All Worlds presence at Starwood, called the CAWmunity, for over a decade.
+Zell regularly presents workshops, lectures, and ceremonies at NeoPagan events.
+He and his late wife Morning Glory have appeared at more than 40 Starwood Festivals and WinterStar Symposiums over four decades, and maintained a Church of All Worlds presence at Starwood, called the CAWmunity, for over a decade.

-Oberon and Morning Glory Zell-Ravenheart lived in Sonoma County, California, where they were members of the Sonoma County Pagan Network.
-He is a frequent speaker at the organization's local activities, and has contributed articles to its website.
+From 1998 to 2014 Oberon and Morning Glory Zell lived in Sonoma County, California, where they were members of the Sonoma County Pagan Network.
+He was a frequent speaker at the organization's local activities, served on the Board of Directors, and contributed articles to its website.